-Effective marketing around key gift-giving occasions like Valentine’s Day can be tricky for retailers of all sizes, even the big retail giants.
+Effective marketing around key gift-giving occasions like Mother's and Father's Days can be tricky for retailers of all sizes, even the big retail giants.
 In the run-up to these events, customers shopping around for the best gifts (and deals) can become frustrated by repetitive communications and irrelevant offers.

 To facilitate this increased demand and competition, it’s more important than ever for retailers to make their customers’ shopping journeys as convenient as possible.
 However, with all the different tactics that can contribute to a more delightful experience, retailers often overlook the basics of what today’s consumers want the most when gift-shopping – a hassle-free shopping experience that makes it easy for them to find the right present, and to return it if it didn’t meet the taste of their loved one.

 Personalization, the driver of convenient discovery

 So what leads to an unpleasant experience?
 One aspect is the cognitive overload that assaults the online shopper.
 It can be overwhelming to sort through the SKUs found on even modest-sized sites.
 Filters and search functions are helpful, but they are impersonal and require the shopper to enter the right terms or hope the right filter exists.
 Even then, the customer might end up scrolling through dozens of pages of search results.

 Product recommendations can offer a much more curated experience.
 However, with customers often shopping for others in the run-up to special occasions, product suggestions based on the shopper’s purchase and browsing history won’t as be effective as usual.
 Retailers need to be able to distinguish between presents their shoppers are buying for someone else, versus items they’ve purchased for themselves in the past.
 Our research shows that more than one in four (26%) of consumers wish retailers were making this distinction, indicating how marketing that’s fueled by real-time data and indicative of current shopping habits goes a long way.